-8 Again, there is no need to modify Constant Pressure Control and IMD Settings since they will not be used.
+- 7 The temperature control should be disabled in order to disturb the movement of the atoms as little as possible.
+Switch off the Constant Temperature Control by changing: langevin on \rightarrow langevin off - 8 Again, there is no need to modify Constant Pressure Control and IMD Settings since they will not be used.
 However, you have to enable the Fixed Atoms Constraint by changing the following lines:

-if {0} { \rightarrow if $\{1\}$ {
+11 {0} { \rightarrow 1İ {1} {

 fixedAtomsFile myfixedatoms.pdb \rightarrow fixedAtomsFile

 /common/ubq_ww_eq.ref

-1 1